 ICA virtual channels are packet-based, meaning that if one side performs a write with a certain amount of data, the other side receives the entire block of data when it performs a read.
 This contrasts with TCP, for example, which is stream-based and requires a higher-level protocol to parse out packet boundaries.
 Stated another way, virtual channel packets are contained within the ICA stream, which is managed separately by the system software.

 ICA provides its own reliability mechanisms even when the underlying transport is unreliable.
-This guarantees that connections are error-free and that data is received in the order in which it is sent.
+This guarantees that connections remain error-free and that data is received in the order in which it is sent.